onosproject/onos-config/docs/gnmi.md

 go get -u github.com/openconfig/gnmi/cmd/gnmi_cli
 ```
 > For troubleshooting information see [gnmi_user_manual.md](https://github.com/onosproject/simulators/blob/master/docs/gnmi/gnmi_user_manual.md)
+## Namespaces
+**onos-config** follows the YGOT project in simplification by not using namespaces in paths.
+This can be achieved
+because the YANG models used do not have clashing device names that need to be qualified by namespaces.
+This helps developers, avoiding un-needed complication and redundancy.

 ## Northbound gNMI Get Request
 __onos-config__ extends standard gNMI as a method of accessing a complete